-Steps to Establishing New Services With No Existing Meter
+Steps to Establishing New Services at locations with No Existing Meter

-- Visit a WKRECC office to complete your service/membership application and pay any required membership fees or deposits.
+- Complete the online service application or visit a WKRECC office to complete your service/membership application and pay any required membership fees or deposits.

 - A staking engineer will visit your location and draw plans for your new service.

 - Pay any applicable line construction fees and confirm proof of completed electrical inspection.

 - WKRECC will notify other utilities that may be present in construction area so that any underground infrastructure will not be damaged.